Arc (working title) | Writer, Director

 1968<2018>2068 | Director

 1968<2018>2068 is a meditation on cyclical time theory and the recurring shadows that lie within our collective memory.
 The working film premiered at the Schmidt Center Gallery as part of the 2018 South Florida Cultural Consortium Visual & Media Artists Fellowship Exhibition, and in 2019 at MoMA PS1 for the inaugural Black Women’s Film Conference with New Negress Film Society.
-1968<2018>2068 is now streaming on The Criterion Channel.

 Screen Shot 2020-07-30 at 9.38.22 PM.png